 Where to Retire in Pittsburgh and Home Prices

 The North Side is residential and has many architecturally interesting homes, along with many of the city’s popular attractions.
 The East End is home to the city’s universities and colleges and combines a noticeable student presence with homes for the very wealthy (in Shadyside and Squirrel Hill).
 The West End’s Mt.
 Washington features the Incline, a ride that showcases a great view of the city.
 There are a number of ethnic neighborhood, including the famous Hill District (African American).
 There are many lovingly restored homes in neighborhoods.
 There are active communities in the area (see links at right).
-According to Zillow, the median home value in Pittsburgh was $139,400 and considers it a "Very Hot Market" in mid-2018.
+According to Zillow, the median home value in Pittsburgh was $149,500, in late 2018.

 What is special about Pittsburgh

 Relaxed living in a culturally rich environment, Consistently rated as a top livable city, World famous sports teams, Duquesne Incline, Monongahela Incline, Fort Duquesne, Fort Pitt, Cathedral of Learning, Mattress Factory (museum of contemporary installation art), Pittsburgh Zoo & PPG Aquarium, Point State Park, The South Side, The Waterfront, The Strip District

 Pittsburgh winters are cold and dreary, although the region does not receive much snowfall.
 Here are some helpful facts about what it is like to retire in Pennsylvania